WVam/toolscript-docs/.changes/glossary.md

 - Code blocks are used for script.
 - Block quotes are used for notes.
 - Headers are used for headers.
-- Instruction names always link to the relativa page.
+- Instruction names always link to their respective page.

 ## Structure-related terminology
 Here, this documentation's established terminology has been changed to match more widespread terminology.